 Although I wasn’t able to explore the Bavarian National Museum, I fell in love with the outside of it right from the start.
-The museums, founded by King Maximillian II in 1855, houses collections of art and cultural history.
-Originally created for the Wittelsbach collection, it now is one of Europe’s finest museums.
+The museum, founded by King Maximillian II in 1855, houses collections of art and cultural history.
+Created for the Wittelsbach collection, it now is one of Europe’s finest museums.

 Museum of science and technology.
 Here you’ll find over 30 exhibitions spread over 269,000 sq ft (25,000 m2 ) of space.
 Collections include over 100,000 objects from the fields of science and technology.

-The museum is home to contemporary masters and paintings by Germany, French and English artists from 1780-1910.
-The original building from 1853 was completely destroyed during the war.
+The museum is home to contemporary masters and paintings by German, French and English artists from 1780 to 1910.
+The original building from 1853 was destroyed during the war.
 The current gallery reopened in 1981.

 Once the official residence of the Wittelsbach monarchs, the Residenz is a massive palace made up of 10 courtyards and 130 rooms.
 This opulently decorated complex dates back to the 14th century, with many additions over the centuries.
 This is easily one of the Munich attractions that you need more than a day to explore.